 As part of nutrition programming and assessment over the years, SNAP-Ed eligible individuals have been asked a number of baseline, follow-up, or retrospective questions to help inform URI SNAP-Ed nutrition education needs and priorities.
 All proposed nutrition education strategies for this population are based on direct field observations, evaluation feedback, behavior change indicators, and local research conducted with children, families and older adults who are primarily low income.
-As a crucial part of this process, listening sessions were conducted with community partners and other key stakeholders.
+As a crucial part of this process, listening sessions were conducted with community partners.

-This multi-year proposal includes extensive needs assessment data collected in FY2018 through the current fiscal year, FY2020 (see New Information Collection, next section) to optimize programming for Fiscal Years 2021-2023 for the SNAP-Ed eligible individuals of Rhode Island.
+This multi-year proposal includes extensive needs assessment data collected in FY2018 through the current fiscal year, FY2021 (see New Information Collection, next section) to optimize programming for the SNAP-Ed eligible individuals of Rhode Island.
 It remains our goal to continuously educate and motivate participants to adopt healthy food and lifestyle choices as well as integrate multiple approaches to address the obesity burden in our state.